JGoutin/airfs/docs/api_storage_azure_blob.rst

 End page padding handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, Pycosio tries to handle page blobs like standard files by ignoring
+By default, airfs tries to handle page blobs like standard files by ignoring
 trailing page padding of null characters:

 * When opening a file in append mode (Seek to the end of file after ignoring